-Regular exercise is something that research shows time and time again is extremely important for overall health and wellness.
-Physical activity is essential for heart and bone health, mood and mental health, sleep, and energy.
-But you might think that you have to schedule in an hour at the gym or a specialty exercise class to do any good.
+It’s common knowledge that regular exercise is extremely important for overall health and wellness.
+And if you need some convincing, (or maybe some motivation to get moving), here’s what science has to say about the benefits of exercise.
+When it comes to improving overall health and wellness, research suggests physical activity benefits heart and bone health, mood and mental health, weight loss, healthy food decisions, sleep, and energy.
+Did we miss anything!?
+And if you think you have to schedule in an hour at the gym or a specialty exercise class to reap the benefits, think again!

 How Much Exercise Do You Need to Stay Healthy?

-In addition, you’ll want to fit in strength exercise, like bodyweight exercises or weighted exercises, two times per week, advises the AHA.
+But don’t forget to fit in strength exercises, like bodyweight exercises or weighted exercises, too.
+According to the American Heart Association, weight-bearing exercises should be incorporated two times per week.

 Minimum Amount of Exercise to Lose Weight